MohamedKhedr700/core-request/README.md

 This looks like a normal request class, but it's not it just needs some helper.

+The request class MUST extend the `FormRequest` class.

-Let's create our `common-rules-request` trait.
+Now, let's create our `common-rules-request` trait.

 you can use the command `php artisan core:make-common-request WithUserCommonRules` to create the common request trait.